mirvpgh/2822-LibertyToolsLab/2822-LibertyTools/README.md

     ![](./images/media/image23.png)

     a.
-Note the binary packaging of the Java application WAR file that is produced from the Maven Build.
+Notice the binary packaging of the Java application WAR file that is produced from the Maven Build.
 The WAR file is named `guide-getting-started` version `1.0-SNAPSHOT`.

     ![](./images/media/image24.png)

     b.
-Default HTTP and HTTPS Ports are defined, and substituted into the `server.xml` file
+Notice the default HTTP and HTTPS Ports that are defined, and substituted into the `server.xml` file

     ![](./images/media/image25.png)

     c.
-The Liberty Tools Plugin is enabled, with a supported version of 3.3.4.
+Notice that the Liberty Tools Plugin is enabled, with a supported version of 3.3.4.

     ![](./images/media/image26.png)